OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/tfs/oh-tfs-azure-devops-0102.md

 ## Solution

 * Add Integration user to the collection that you are trying to access.
 For example, add Integration User to <TFS_Collection_URL> collection.
-Refer [How to add a user in Collection/Organization](../../../../connectors/team-foundation-server.md#how-to-add-a-user-in-collection-organization) section for adding user in Collection/Organization.
+Refer [How to add a user in Collection/Organization](../../../../connectors/team-foundation-server.md#r#how-to-add-a-user-in-collection-organization) section for adding user in Collection/Organization.
 * Add Integration user to the Project of the collection that you are trying to access.
-Add Integration user in **'''''Project Administration Group'''''**.
+Add Integration user in **Project Administration Group**.
 Refer [this](../../../../connectors/team-foundation-server.md#add-user-in-project-administration-group) for adding Integration user in **'''''Project Administration Group'''''**.
 * Make sure Integration user has all required permissions.
 Refer [User Privileges](../../../../connectors/team-foundation-server.md#user-privileges) for more details.